turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * **Grit:** A combination of perseverance and passion
 * **Growth:** A belief that your abilities can be developed through dedication, hard work, and resiliency

 From this, we aim for students to develop a **self-awareness** that allows them to speak to their strengths and build connections with developers and others in this industry.

-**Revisiting the Prework:** In your prework, you answered the following questions.
-Let's start by revisiting these....To start our discussion today, we need to reflect on where we are right now and then start to think about where we want to go.
-In your journals, answer the following questions in **1 sentence each:**

-* What is your greatest strength and how do you know?
-* How do you work best?
-* What is your greatest area of improvement?
-* How do you hope to maximize your strengths for your new career in software development?

-*All of these questions will come in handy when interviewing*
+Today, we're going to start building this self-awareness by talking through our strengths.

 ### Objectives
 * Identify the strengths and working preferences you came to Turing with